If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 Olive oil spray is a highly useful alternative to classic pouring bottles.
 It’s ideal for spritzing your frying pan or dressing your salad without wasting a drop.
 The La Tourangelle Extra Virgin Olive Oil Spray features flavors of freshly cut grass, almond, and fresh olive leaves.
 Plus, the can is non-aerosol and chemical-free for a safer application.
 Simply remove the lid, press lightly on the button, and direct the nozzle towards the target zone, as you spray your way to an olive-oil-enhanced dish.

 4. California Olive Ranch Extra Virgin Olive Oil

 BEST AMERICAN-MADE OLIVE OIL

 The California Olive Ranch Extra Virgin Olive Oil is an ideal choice for those who prefer an everyday olive oil produced in the United States.
-This appealing oil features notes of fresh herbs, green grass and fruit, giving it a versatility to rival any of the other choices on our list.
-It’s ideal for roasting, baking, dressings and more, and is free from any sensory flaws.
-Plus, it meets standards set by the Olive Oil Commision of California to prove its quality as a virgin olive oil option.
+This appealing oil features notes of fresh herbs, green grass, and fruit, giving it the versatility to rival any of the other choices on our list.
+It’s ideal for roasting, baking, mixing dressings, and more, and is free from any sensory flaws.
+Plus, it meets standards set by the Olive Oil Commission of California to prove its quality as a virgin olive oil option.

 5. Tony Gemignani Hot Pepper Olive Oil